andmax/gpufilter/README.md

 # gpufilter

 gpufilter stands for GPU Recursive Filtering.
 The goal of this project is to provide the baseline code in C/C++/CUDA for computing the fastest boundary-aware recursive filtering using the GPU (graphics processing unit).
-The *fastest* means fastest to date (as of 2016) and *boundary awareness* means closed-form exact (no approximations), i.e., the idea is to compute the exact initial feedbacks needed for recursive filtering infinite input extensions.
+The *fastest* means fastest to date (as of 2016) and *boundary awareness* means closed-form exact (no approximations), i.e.  the idea is to compute the exact initial feedbacks needed for recursive filtering infinite input extensions.

 Please keep in mind that this code is just to check the performance